 - Rushaga in the south

-When you book a gorilla trekking permit, you obtain one for a specific region.
+When you book a gorilla trekking permit, you obtain one for a specific portion of the park.
+And this can’t be changed.
 So if you show up in Buhoma with a trekking permit for Nkuringo, for instance, you’ll miss your trek!

 The second common mistake that visitors coming to see mountain gorillas make is rocking up on the wrong day.
 Permits are issued for specific dates and are non-transferrable.
 This is because trek groups fill up far in advance.
-There are also no refunds.
+Note that there are also no refunds.

 Visitors must bring their passports on the day of the gorilla trek as park officials check these against permits to ensure only rightful permit holders are admitted to the park.
 Forget your passport and you may not be allowed into the park!
 It’s possible you’ll be able to dash back to your accommodation to fetch it, but at the very least that will be stressful.
 At worst, you’ll miss the trek.